Recent Water Damage Posts

 If your fridge has a water or ice dispenser, check under the fridge for any evidence of a leak.
 Even add the inspection to your spring cleaning check list.
 Regularly check the escape valve in the dishwasher that connects to the garbage disposal for blockages or leaks.

 Water damage does not discriminate and can happen to anyone and at anytime.
 If you find yourself in a similar situation, SERVPRO of East Riverside City can help with just one phone call!
-We are ready 24-hours a day, 365 days a year!
-Call us at (951)222-2224
+We are ready 24-hours a day, 365 days a year.
+So if the above scenario happens to you don't panic, call us at (951)222-2224